hyosung11/Launch-School/Courses/journal.md

 12:00 Working through context loss and solutions.
 Time to eat lunch.

 12:18 After short lunch of bagels with fixings, back to work on the study guide.
-I put the interview assessmen in my calendar for Wednesday.
+I put the interview assessment in my calendar for Wednesday.

 12:57 Finished with context loss and am ready to move onto Part III - Object Creation and Code Reuse Patterns.
 I want to take short break though.

 16:05 I have been grinding through the study guide reorganization for hours now and it's going well.
 I want to take the interview assessment on Wednesday.

+17:04 Decided to follow the course outline to make the study guide and it's helping me to organize better.